SC asks AG to help in evacuation of medical students stranded in Ukraine near Romania border | Law-Order

 - India

-The Supreme Court Thursday asked Attorney General K K Venugopal to use his office in helping evacuate some Indian medical students stranded in war-ravaged Ukraine near the Romania border.
+The Supreme Court Thursday asked Attorney General K K Venugopal to use his "good office" in helping evacuate some Indian medical students stranded in war-ravaged Ukraine near the Romania border.

+A bench headed by Chief Justice N V Ramana said earlier in the day, when the plea was mentioned for urgent hearing, it sympathised with the stranded students and asked can the court direct the head of the state to stop the war.

+"Please tell us what can the court do?
+Can we direct the President (of Russia) to stop the war," said the bench, also comprising Justices A S Bopanna and Hima Kohli, and asked the counsel for petitioner Fathima Ahana who is stranded in Ukraine to wait inside the courtroom till the time Venugopal appears in court.

 ''We have all sympathies with them.
 But what can the court do,'' the bench said.